 Many people like to plan their tasks in Trello.
-I personally used to plan in a Moleskine notebook, but recently moved my weekly schedule to Notion, a new awesome project management tool (it’s free for single users).
+I personally used to plan in a Moleskine notebook, but recently moved my weekly schedule to Notion, a new awesome business management tool (it’s free for single users).
 We also use Scoro to plan our work as a team.

 The tool you’re looking for should be easy-to-use and flexible.
 Even a Google Sheet would do.